The Prevailing Wage Rate is made up by the combination two components: a worker’s basic rate plus a worker’s fringe benefits.

 It is common for employers to tell employees that they are receiving benefits but never actually deliver these benefits to the employee.
 Often pension funds are shorted or not paid, vacation is not provided, and the employer charges the employee for health care that should be provided as part of the Total Hourly compensation.
 If this is happening to you, you may be a victim of Benefit Fraud.

 If an employer does not fully compensate workers for their fringe benefits as defined by California in the prevailing wage determinations, the employer is in violation of prevailing wage law.

-Contact Donahoo & Associates today for a free evaluation of how you are being paid and rest easy that you have a firm that can fight for your rights and recover your unpaid prevailing wages that were rightfully earned.
+Contact Donahoo & Associates, PC today for a free evaluation of how you are being paid and rest easy that you have a firm that can fight for your rights and recover your unpaid prevailing wages that were rightfully earned.